apache/doris/README.md

 #### Compile and install

-Run following script, it will compile thirdparty libraries and build whole Doris.
+Run the following script, it will compile thirdparty libraries and build whole Doris.

 ```
 sh build.sh